Problems With Eyewitness Identification In School Investigations

 In campus investigations regarding Title IX or other college conduct code violations, eyewitness testimony is often a key type of evidence collected.

 People tend to give eyewitness accounts a significant amount of weight, especially if an eyewitness to a wrongdoing later identifies the accused as the person they saw committing the crime.
 This is problematic, however, as many eyewitness identifications are in themselves, highly problematic.

 Many eyewitness identifications are unreliable and yet school investigators may present an eyewitness ID as an absolute and undeniable fact.
 If your case involves an eyewitness identification, you need a lawyer who knows how to defend against eyewitness identifications and challenge their credibility.

-If a crime victim or someone standing by witnessed someone committing a crime, law enforcement can seek an identification of a suspect in three primary ways:
+If the victim or someone standing by witnessed someone commit a college policy or Title IX violation, investigators can seek an identification through a few different methods:

-After an eyewitness identifies a suspect in one of the above ways, that witness will be called into court to testify to their identification at trial.
-The witness will be asked if the person they identified is present in the room and, in most cases, the witness will point right to the defendant.
-This can be a dramatic moment of a trial for a jury, however, the jury often does not adequately consider that the large majority of eyewitness identifications are inaccurate and can result in a false accusation and wrongful conviction.
+After an eyewitness identifies a suspect, that witness can later be called into a hearing to testify to their identification at trial.
+This can be a dramatic moment, but often the disciplinary board or judge does not adequately consider that the large majority of eyewitness identifications are inaccurate and can result in a false accusation and wrongful finding.